sendgrid/docs/source/Integrate/Tutorials/BriteVerify.md

 To use BriteVerify to verify your SendGrid list, you will need to generate an API Key within SendGrid.

 {% warning %}
-The Sendgrid-generated key is generated and visible only once, so be sure to copy the API Key somewhere safe for future reference.
+The SendGrid-generated key is generated and visible only once, so be sure to copy the API Key somewhere safe for future reference.
 {% endwarning %}

-To get started, open the BriteVerify app and click **Import List** and then click **Sendgrid**.
-The app triggers the prompt to input the Sendgrid API key.
+To get started, open the BriteVerify app and click **Import List** and then click **SendGrid**.
+The app triggers the prompt to input the SendGrid API key.
 This authentication is required only once to link the two applications.

 ![]({{root_url}}/images/Briteverify_Picture_01.jpeg) ![]({{root_url}}/images/Briteverify_Picture_02.jpeg)

-To generate the Sendgrid API key, log into your SendGrid account.
+To generate the SendGrid API key, log into your SendGrid account.
 On the left side of the screen, click **Settings** and then click **API Keys**.

 ![]({{root_url}}/images/Briteverify_Picture_03.jpeg)